The best places to live in London

-The properties tend to be small, so don’t expect wide lawns or gardens – but it’s not a great loss as large green spaces like Kensington Gardens and Holland Park are just around the corner.
+The properties tend to be small, so don’t expect wide lawns or gardens – but it’s not a great loss as large green spaces such as Kensington Gardens and Holland Park are just around the corner.
 There are lots of quaint eateries and coffee shops as well as a wealth of second-hand stores selling everything from vintage fashions to antique furniture.
 Notting Hill is also the home of the famous Portobello Road Market.

 The suburb of Holland Park (not to be confused with the area's public park of the same name) is just to the west of Notting Hill and has large Victorian houses which are popular with wealthy expats.

 Fulham and Putney

 With its picturesque Victorian houses and proximity to the King's Road and Chelsea, Fulham is a desirable suburb popular with middle-class families as well as young professionals.
 Putney is just south of Fulham, over the river, and is popular with Australians, New Zealanders and South African expats.
 Accommodation in this area is slightly cheaper than in Chelsea, and there are some great pubs.

 Hammersmith and Shepherd's Bush

 Hampstead is an affluent and leafy area of London.
 Expats will find this area great for families because of the large open spaces and its proximity to some of London’s best schools, including the Hampstead campus of Southbank International School.

 Hampstead is served well by public transport links and is just a short commute from central London.

-The streets of Camden are lined with old terraced houses that are full of character, as well as the newer council properties, many of which are now privately owned.
+The streets of Camden are lined with old terraced houses brimming with character, as well as the newer council properties, many of which are now privately owned.